anamamatelashvili/spacyR_sodalabs_talk/PITCHME.md

 # Knowledge Graphs

-The Radch Empire was created thousands of years ago.
+The Radch Empire was created thousands of years ago. <br>
-Its leader is Anaander Mianaai.
+Its leader is Anaander Mianaai. <br>
 She's many-bodied and divided in at least 2 factions.